 The Bahamian island of Eleuthera is a sliver of land 50 miles east of Nassau defined by white-pink sands, pastel cottages, and tiny villages still living on island time.
 This is where you'll find The Cove, a quiet 40-acre affair hugged by two coves.
 You can usually find guests soaking in the sun on either of the hotel's two intimate beaches, lounging by (or in) the luxuriously large infinity pool, or sequestered in their island-chic, whitewashed cottages.
 Come sundown, the energy picks up at the open-air Sunset Bar, where cocktails are served alongside views of the sea.

-An $80 million renovation in 2014 has returned this Anguillan grande dame back to her 1980s heyday—though the white Moorish pavilions were not so much overhauled as spiffed up in cool, sophisticated hues of mint, white, and yellow.
+An $80 million renovation in 2014 and additional restoration in 2018 has returned this Anguillan grande dame back to her 1980s heyday—though the white Moorish pavilions were not so much overhauled as spiffed up in cool, sophisticated hues of mint, white, and yellow.
 There are plenty of diversions to keep you busy between meals, including two pools, tennis and basketball courts, rentable bikes, and a destination Auberge spa, where the tropical-inspired menu features banana rum scalp treatments and warm shell massages.

 Amanera, Dominican Republic